 Domestic abuse is a gendered crime

 Every case of domestic abuse should be taken seriously and each individual given access to the support they need.
-Any form of violence is unacceptable.
+All victims should be able to access appropriate support.

 The United Nations defines gender based violence in the following way: